The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Preliminaries

 With this motivation in mind, we study the positivity (in various forms) of symmetric tridiagonal and pentadiagonal matrices, where we highlight the important case when the matrix is also doubly stochastic.
 Although it is NP-hard to determine if a given matrix is completely positive \cite{NPhard}, in Section~\ref{sec:td_CP} we provide a construction that is sufficient to show that a given symmetric tridiagonal matrix is completely positive.
 We provide a number of examples illustrating the utility of this construction.
 The literature on completely positive matrices often considers the cp-rank, or the factorization index, of a completely positive matrix, which is the minimal number of rank-one matrices in the decomposition showing complete positivity; e.g. Chapter 3 of \cite{CP} is devoted to this topic.
 We show that for irreducible tridiagonal doubly stochastic matrices, our decomposition is minimal.
 It should be noted that it is known that acyclic doubly non-negative matrices are completely positive \cite{BH}, and this result has been generalized to bipartite doubly non-negative matrices \cite{BG}.
 Our Proposition~\ref{PD_CP} is an independent discovery of a special case of this result, using a simpler method of proof.

 As a natural extension of the tridiagonal case, we generalize many of our results to symmetric pentadiagonal matrices in Section~\ref{sec:penta}.
 While a construction analogous to that for the tridiagonal setting works in the pentadiagonal setting, we also provide an alternate, more involved, construction that works in many cases when the original construction does not.
+A characterization used to determine the complete positivity of a matrix with a particular graph is given in \cite{dogears}, with respect to the complete positivity of smaller matrices; they consider a particular non-crossing cycle, which is the graph of a pentadiagonal matrix.